WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 `sampling_rate`: int, float
 - Sampling rate of the `Signal`.
 This is the number of entries recorded per second, or the inverse of the difference in time between entries.

+**Raises**

+An exception is raised if the provided `path_names` dictionary doesn't contain a 'Raw', 'Notch', 'Bandpass' or 'Smooth' path key.

 **Returns**

 `None`

-**Error**

-An exception is raised if the provided 'path_names' dictionary doesn't contain a 'Raw', 'Notch', 'Bandpass' or 'Smooth' path key.

 **Example**